yuichiis/rindow-math-buffer-ffi/README.md

 Known issues
 ============

 Accessing C structures using FFI is unstable on MacOS.
+Therefore, using complex numbers in C can result in segmentation faults.

-Therefore, using complex numbers may cause a segmentation fault.
+To avoid this problem, I am accessing complex numbers via PHP's stdClass.
+This may cause a decrease in speed.
-This issue has been discovered on MacOS hosts on Github.
+This issue was discovered on his MacOS host on Github.